megabytesme/roleplugin/README.md

 # roleplugin
-Plugin for BeamMP Servers which adds useful options to a server. (currently notifications for player spawning)
+Plugin for BeamMP Servers which adds useful options to a server. (currently notifications for player actions)

 #### Set up:
 To install, put main.lua into the folder `Resources/Server/roleplugin` (make the folder if it doesn't exist).